SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 who already have some practical experience of seasonal adjustment.
 They focus on how to correct the deficiencies of the specification and improve the modelling.
+Links to the appropriate parts of the [*Reference Manual*](../reference-manual/) for detailed explanations on actions to be performed are provided when necessary.

 ### Chosing parameters of seasonal adjustment process